 My Brazilian adventure doesn’t start out great.
-After taking three different buses and walking for about an hour with my heavy backpack, I get to the terminal at the border city Chuí between Uruguay and Brazil where I get told that there aren’t any straight buses going to Florianópolis and that the next bus to Puerto Alegre isn’t leaving before 11pm.
-Not only do I have to go to a city that I don’t really want to visit, I also have to wait eight hours to go there, and everyone who has been to a border city in Latin America knows that the border is no fun place to wait.
-But what the heck, I guess this is all part of the life as a traveller.
+After taking 3 different buses and walking for about an hour with my heavy backpack, I get to the terminal at the border city Chuí between Uruguay and Brazil where I get told that there aren’t any straight buses going to Florianópolis and that the next bus to Puerto Alegre isn’t leaving before 11pm.
+Not only do I have to go to a city that I don’t really want to visit, I also have to wait 8 hours to go there, and everyone who has been to a border city in Latin America knows that the border is no fun place to wait.
+But what the heck, I guess this is all part of the life as a traveler.
 There’s nothing really to do about it, except find your patience and wait.

 In Puerto Alegre, the reality of not knowing the language hits me hard.
-For seven months, I’ve been used to being able to communicate with the locals but entering Brazil, this has all come to an end.
+For 7 months, I’ve been used to being able to communicate with the locals but entering Brazil, this has all come to an end.
 I’m left with hand signs and trying to search for Portuguese words that somehow remind me of Spanish.
-Getting to Puerto Alegre, I’m not even sure whether I am in Puerto Alegre.
+Getting to Puerto Alegre, I’m not even sure whether I’m in Puerto Alegre.
 My confusion only gets bigger from my many hours of being on the road and the fact that there’re still people left on the bus when I get off.
 I try my best to ask where we are but like I said, this is the place where the reality of not knowing the language shows its ugly face for the first time.
-So on an early Monday morning, after nearly twenty-fours of travelling, only a couple of hours of sleep, I’m left in a world where I’m not sure where I am and I have no idea how to ask.
+So on an early Monday morning, after nearly 24 hours of traveling, only a couple of hours of sleep, I’m left in a world where I’m not sure where I am and I have no idea how to ask.
 But luckily, there’s a happy ending.
-A man at a ticket stand knows a couple of English words, and not only does he tell me that I’m in the right spot, he also sells me a ticket for a bus going to Florianópolis, and oh God the journey is amazing.
-Six hours of stunning nature with lush forest, beautiful mountains and palm trees all around.
+A man at a ticket stand knows a couple of English words, and not only does he tell me that I’m in the right spot, he also sells me a ticket for a bus going straight to Florianópolis, and oh God the journey is amazing.
+6 hours of stunning nature with lush forest, beautiful mountains and palm trees all around.
 It’s so beautiful that I do my best to stay awake the whole trip.

 I decide to spend one night in the city centre of Florianópolis since my thirty hours of being on the road has worn me down and I need a good night sleep.
-But as it shows, the centre is not the worst place to have a day.
+But as it shows, the center is not the worst place to have a day.
 I really enjoy my dinner at the market, watching live unfold itself.